vbrunschot/Write-Ups/HackTheBox/Popcorn/README.md

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Popcorn/assets/2.png">

 We find several interesting directories.
-One seems to be running a API to rename of move files.
+One seems to be running an API to rename of move files.
 This might be usefull later on.

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Popcorn/assets/3.png">

-On ```/torrent``` there's a torrent website where we can create a user and add a new torrent.
+On ```/torrent``` there's a torrent website where we can create a new user and add a new torrent.
 Most obvious thing to try to accomplish is to upload a reverse shell script and execute it while we have a listener ready.
 I tried uploading a php script but the filter blocked the upload.

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Popcorn/assets/4.png">